-Parents who wish to enrol their child at Mile End School are asked to complete a School Placing Request which should be submitted to Aberdeen City Council as directed in the notes.
+Parents who wish to enrol their child at Mile End School (mainstream) are asked to complete an online Application Form (as from 7 January 2019).
 After being offered a place a member of the Senior Management Team will contact you to arrange an appointment.
 You will be shown around the school and we will explain how we work to meet the needs of our pupils.
 Please note that you will not be guaranteed a place at Mile End if you do not live within the catchment area.
 (This can be checked here).
 If you live within catchment a place can only be guaranteed if there is space at the year group applied for.

 If you wish to apply for a place at Mile End Nursery click here.